-Organisation What questions do they see the What benefits would a What are key things that the system Are there any Key supporting Are there any key gaps in models, data, or Do and interoperable model system addressing? successful interoperable should be able to predict, and at what particular models datasets the interoperability that need to be addressed? ort respondent model system bring to your spatial and temporal scales you would like to framework should organisation see catered for by utilise, especially in the framework your area of interest Addressing the problem that farm system confidence that modelling NA OVERSEER is the NA there is a lack of information and actual data As a and catchment models do not communicate exercises that have an end only one I'm familiar from cropping systems. cont seamlessly impact on the farm business with. or h (limit setting for example) are and drawing on all the information Wea together and linking it ther together to get robust results effe prog assu inte me!
-Making the first real steps in getting better Enable more complex Should be scalable, enable scenario FARMAX, Agricultural There are variable quality of data at spatial Nee interoperability between currently popular modelling to address more analysis, be simple to use, at a farm to Production Survey and temporal scales and there need to be a inte models used in NZ at relevant spatial and complex policy questions at · • CLUES, NZFarm data, Census data, process to test data quality.
-There also needs acce temporal scales and incorporation of various spatial and temporal of daily and max of 100 years. to be consideration of how uncertainty is financial data. scales to address social, data and drought propagated through interoperable models economic an environmental index, climate change and what levels are acceptable. issues. scenarios at a NZ regional level, LCDB, need to ensure a process of updating databases on a regular basis.
-A framework for freshwater accounting; Allow contention in limit nutrient transfer from farm to catchment NA Regional council Single source data ability for stakeholders involved in limit setting to be on agreeing scale at seasonal basis; water flows at monitoring data setting processes to all use same base data values rather than disputing daily (catchment scale); economics is a (through LAWA?); and frequently same agreed models science on whether "nice to have" OVERSEER outputs values/objectives will be achieved.
+Organization What sugging do thou so the What benefits would a What are key things that the system Ano those order Are there any law game in models, data, ar Do you have any further comments Organisation What questions do they see the What are key things that the system Are there any Key supporting Are there any key gaps in models, data, or and interoperable model system addressing? successful interoperable should be able to predict, and at what particular models datasets the interoperability that need to be addressed? or feedback you would like to pass respondent model system bring to your spatial and temporal scales you would like to framework should on? organisation see catered for by utilise, especially in the framework your area of interest FAR Addressing the problem that farm system 0 NA OVERSEER is the NA As a small sector, we have little exercises that have an end only one I'm familiar contact with modelling work that is seamlessly impact on the farm business with. or has been done by regional councils (limit setting for example) are and CRI's through MBIE programmes. drawing on all the information We are in a black hole and being together and linking it there, probably not able to together to get robust results effectively contribute to this programme of work.
+I always assumed that models had interoperability in the first place.
+Silly me!
+MPI Making the first real steps in getting better Enable more complex Should be scalable, enable scenario FARMAX, Agricultural There are variable quality of data at spatial Need to see real progress in interoperability between currently popular modelling to address more analysis, be simple to use, at a farm to OVERSEER, MyLand, Production Survey and temporal scales and there need to be a interoperability. i.e., getting models used in NZ at relevant spatial and complex policy questions at catchment scale, predict out a minimum CLUES, NZFarm data, Census data, process to test data quality.
+There also needs acceptable numbers and graphics out temporal scales and incorporation of various spatial and temporal of daily and max of 100 years.
+Soils database, climate to be consideration of how uncertainty is financial data. scales to address social, data and drought propagated through interoperable models economic an environmental index, climate change and what levels are acceptable. issues. scenarios at a NZ regional level, LCDB, need to ensure a process of updating databases on a regular basis.
+ECan A framework for freshwater accounting; Allow contention in limit nutrient transfer from farm to catchment NA Regional council Single source data ability for stakeholders involved in limit setting to be on agreeing scale at seasonal basis; water flows at monitoring data setting processes to all use same base data values rather than disputing daily (catchment scale); economics is a (through LAWA?); and frequently same agreed models science on whether "nice to have" OVERSEER outputs values/objectives will be achieved.
+1 1 1 I 1